You may enter information in more than one field.

 John BARKER Professor, Anthropology at University of British Columbia, Canada Administrative areas: Papua New Guinea Places: Melanesia Keywords: Art, Christianisation, Christianity, Colonial Imagination, Conservation, Cultural Heritage, Environment, First Contacts, Forestry, Historical Imagination

-Salhia BEN-MESSAHEL Senior Lecturer at University Lille 3 , France Administrative areas: Australia Places: Australia (area) Keywords: Diasporas, Environment, Historical Imagination, History, Identity, Indigenous/non-Indigenous Relations, Landscape, Literature, Narratives, Place
+Salhia BEN-MESSAHEL Professor, Department of English at University of Toulon, France Administrative areas: Australia Places: Australia (area) Keywords: Diasporas, Environment, Historical Imagination, History, Identity, Indigenous/non-Indigenous Relations, Landscape, Literature, Narratives, Place

 Rainer F. BUSCHMANN Professor, History at California State University Channel Islands, United States Administrative areas: Papua New Guinea Places: Melanesia, Micronesia, Polynesia Keywords: Anthropological Fieldwork, Colonial Discourse, Colonial Imagination, Colonialism, Ethnographic Encounter, Historical Consciousness, Historical Imagination, History, Knowledge, Museums

 Laurence Marshall CARUCCI Professor, Department of Sociology and Anthropology at Montana State University, United States Administrative areas: Marshall Islands Places: Marshall Islands Keywords: Adoption, Age and Aging, Anthropological Fieldwork, Body, Christianity, Climate Change, Climate Change Migration, Colonial Discourse, Colonial Literature, Colonialism